Keele University: New Schools of Medicine, Pharmacy, Nursing and Midwifery

 Sir David Weatherall was named as Chancellor in 2000.
 In 2001, Keele was awarded an undergraduate medical school in partnership with Manchester University.
 Initially, some students from Manchester Medical School began being taught at Keele.
 Finally Keele's own medical school opened in 2007 with the first of cohort of students graduating in 2012.
+In 2024, Mohamed Jalloh (Medicine MBChB) became the 2,024^{th} medicine professional to qualify through one of the university's medicine degrees since it began teaching clinical undergraduate medicine.
+The School of Medicine consistently ranks highly in UK league tables, placing 5^{th} for Medicine in England in the 2026 Guardian University Guide.

 In 2009, the university was awarded a Queen's Anniversary Prize for Higher and Further Education, for 'pioneering work with the NHS in early intervention and primary care in the treatment of chronic pain and arthritis, linking research to delivery to patients through GP networks and user groups'.
 In 2006 the School of Pharmacy was created with the launch of MPharm degree programmes.